Optothermal pulling, trapping, and assembly of colloids using nanowire plasmons

 We have experimentally studied the transport of the silica colloid by utilizing SPPs of a silver nanowire.
-The nature of the transport was found to be superdiffusive in nature due to the optothermal pulling of colloids towards the excitation point.
 Such a pulled colloid is spatio-temporally trapped at the nanowire excitation.
 Upon increasing the concentration of the colloids, we observed extended assemblies whose collective dynamics was studied and shown to be confined in nature.
 This assembly process is sensitive to the excitation polarization at nanowire input.This polarization-sensitivity was also corroborated in the simulated temperature distribution around the nanowire, thus indicating an intricate combination of optical and thermal effects facilitated by the nanowire SPPs.
 Given that the colloids are driven out of equilibrium by a quasi-one dimensional optothermal substrate, they may serve as interesting test-beds for active and driven matter at sub-micron scales.
 We envisage the utility of SPPs to create intriguing optothermal potentials to drive soft matter out of equilibrium, that can complement and improvise on conventional optical schemes.

 \begin{acknowledgement}